sentenz/convention/internal/about/comment.md

   > Use short, descriptive tags that are easy to read and understand.
 Avoid using overly complicated tags or acronyms that may not be clear to everyone.

 - Be specific
-  > Use tags like `// TODO`, `// FIXME`, and `// BUG` to indicate specific issues in the code that need attention.
+  > Use tags like `TODO`, `FIXME`, and `BUG` to indicate specific issues in the code that need attention.
 This makes it easier for developers to prioritize their work and ensures that the code is well-maintained.

 - Use them sparingly
   > Don't overuse comment tags, as this can make the code harder to read and understand.
 Only use tags when they are really needed, such as when code needs to be fixed, tested, or documented.

 - Avoid redundancy
   > Don't use tags that duplicate existing functionality or are redundant.
-For example, using both `// FIXME` and `// BUG` tags to indicate the same issue is not necessary and can make the code harder to read.
+For example, using both `FIXME` and `BUG` tags to indicate the same issue is not necessary and can make the code harder to read.

 - Review tags regularly
   > Regularly review comment tags to ensure that they are still relevant and necessary.
 Remove tags that are no longer needed, and update or add new tags as needed.